Nebraska named 12 Blackshirts on Monday. A look at who got them and the luminaries who handed them out

 Honor those before you ☠️#blackshirts /// #thegoodlife pic.twitter.com/FSt8pIiI1v— Nebraska Football (@HuskerFBNation) August 23, 2021

-Other defensive luminaries that took part in the ceremony: Inside linebackers coach Barrett Ruud, directory of high school relations Kenny Wilhite, Jason Peter and Jay Foreman, who are volunteering with the program this year, Chris and Chad Kelsay and Danny Noonan.
+Other defensive luminaries that took part in the ceremony: inside linebackers coach Barrett Ruud; director of high school relations Kenny Wilhite; Jason Peter and Jay Foreman, who are volunteering with the program this year; Chris and Chad Kelsay and Danny Noonan.

 “It’s a big deal,” Robinson said.
 “It makes me feel good that they think my standard and my morals are up to that kind of standard, and it just means I have to work harder to keep it.”